jsdotlua/react-lua/docs/migrating-from-legacy/adopt-new-features.md

 The `ReactRoblox.act` utility works by:

 1. Running the provided function
-2. Performing queued work by playing forward Roact's internal scheduler
+2. Performing queued work by playing forward React's internal scheduler
 3. Repeating step 2 until the queue is empty

 When running tests using the mock scheduler, the following scenarios will need to be wrapped in an `act` call: